 uests at the Zapata Ranch can choose from a wide range of activities and programs offered both on the ranch and at nearby locations.
-In addition to our full-slate of ranching and horseback activities, we offer gold medal fly fishing, nature hikes, birding, wildlife watching, and more.
+In addition to our full-slate of ranching and horseback activities, we offer gold medal fly fishing, nature hikes, birding, wildlife watching, rock climbing, photography tours, and more.

-For riders who desire a more rustic horseback experience, several weeks each summer feature overnight pack trips, where riders venture into the nearby Sangre de Cristo mountains, exploring the surroundings on horseback by day and camping in the remote wilderness by night.
+For riders who desire a more rustic horseback experience, we have an overnight pack trip, where riders venture into the nearby Sangre de Cristo mountains, exploring the surroundings on horseback by day and camping in the remote wilderness by night.
 For information on when our pack trips are offered, please consult our Events Calendar.

 While we try to use horses as much as possible in our ranch work (“use grass, not gas”), not all of a modern day cowboy’s work occurs horseback.
 For those interested in experiencing the full range of a rancher’s daily work, guests are invited to join our cowboys as they monitor herd health, check and fix fence, irrigate farmland, assess pasture conditions, and perform any number of other activities required on a working ranch.
 Guests will also learn about important land conservation management practices, grass-fed cattle and bison production, and our prescriptive grazing program.
 Our programs are designed to put guests safely in the middle of this work, allowing our visitors to contribute and learn by gaining hands-on experience.